Toward Manifest Relationality in Transformers via Symmetry Reduction: Dressing and relational invariants in model space

 where $\tau>0$ is a temperature parameter (analogous to the conventional score normalization in dot-product attention).
-By analogy with dot-product attention, one may set $\tau=\sqrt{d_h}$, but here $\tau$ is simply a temperature hyperparameter for the scalar logits $s_{ij}$.
+By analogy with dot-product attention, one may set $\tau=\sqrt{d_h}$, but here $\tau$ is simply a temperature hyperparameter for the scalar logits $s_{ij}$. {We restrict here to $\tau>0$, for which the softmax is smooth.
+The singular limit $\tau\to 0^+$ corresponds formally to a hard argmax selection and would require a separate non-smooth treatment, beyond the scope of the present discussion.}

 Since the scores depend only on Gram invariants, the attention weights are strictly $O(d)$-invariant.
 To propagate vector-valued information while preserving symmetry, we take values to be the token states themselves and define the output as